BECOME A citizen SCIENTIST and help monitor our SPRINGS!

 Currently, we have 11 active SpringsWatch groups across Florida, listed below.
 During SpringsWatch sessions, volunteers and FSI staff collect data on water temperature, dissolved oxygen, specific conductance, vertical light attenuation, water clarity via horizontal Secchi disk measurements, aquatic vegetation, wildlife, and human uses.

 SpringsWatch is a great way to get out to the springs, learn, and help generate data that supports them.
 Keep scrolling to find a group near you and sign up to volunteer!

 WATER QUALITY PARAMETERS COLLECTED

 Curious about the data collected by our SpringsWatch volunteers?
-Check out our SpringsWatch Dashboards!
-Each Dashboard includes a map of the SpringsWatch stations, summaries of the data collected by each SpringsWatch program, photos, and downloadable data.
+Click on the photos below to learn more about each SpringsWatch group.
+Each group page includes links to annual monitoring summaries and dashboards.
+Each dashboard includes a map of the SpringsWatch stations, summaries of the data collected by each SpringsWatch program, and downloadable data.

 Springswatch volunteer application form